Applied Epic Reports

 If you want to track policies with the NEW line status, use this report which will help track agency revenue.
 The multi-layouts option allows you to select how you want this report sorted – by ICO, PPE, Policy Type, Department, Producer, First Producer, or Branch.

-Policies With No Transactions
+Policies with No Transactions

 It is important that all Agency Bill policies are transacted in order to ensure accurate reporting, revenue, and commissions.
 Use this report to find those policies that do not have transactions entered.
 This can also be a helpful report to regularly send to servicing staff, either emailed or sent to their Report Quickview.